There is no doubt that we need more good content on the net and when it appears, we appreciate it.

 Our brains enjoy taking a little journey and find stories entertaining and relatable.
 The emotional ride that a story takes readers on is going to be embedded into their brains.

 It is more likely that the story will be remembered and indirectly so will your blog.
 Remember that your story always has to end with a resolution.

-You want to walk the reader through the events, but at the end, there needs to be some kind of action or lesson.
+You want to walk the reader through the events, but in the end, there needs to be some kind of action or lesson.
 Storytelling seems to have been a special skill for a long time, but we all have stories to tell.

 What you go through in life might be similar to some of your readers.
 This is how you will be able to add value to their lives by expressing how you dealt with it.